circonus/irondb-docs/installation.md

 directories ahead of time.
 Please refer to the appendix [ZFS Setup Guide](/zfs-guide.md) for details and examples.

 Hardware requirements will necessarily vary depending upon system scale and cluster size.
+An appendix with general guidelines for [calculating cluster size](/cluster-sizing.md) is provided.
 Please [contact us](./contact.md) with questions regarding system sizing.

 Circonus recommends the following minimum system specification for the single-node, free, 25K-metrics option:

 * 1 CPU
 * 4 GB RAM